Head and neck cancer: Others

 Like any cancer, metastasis affects many areas of the body as the cancer spreads from cell to cell and organ to organ.
-For example, if it spreads to the bone marrow, it will prevent the body from producing enough red blood cells and affect the proper functioning of the white blood cells and the body's immune system; spreading to the circulatory system will prevent oxygen from being transported to all the cells of the body; and throat cancer can throw the nervous system into chaos, making it unable to properly regulate and control the body.
+For example, if it spreads to the bone marrow, it will prevent the body from producing enough red blood cells and affect the proper functioning of the white blood cells and the body's immune system; spreading to the circulatory system will prevent oxygen from being transported to all the cells of the body; and throat cancer can throw the nervous system into chaos, making it unable to regulate and control the body properly.

 Epidemiology

 Age-standardized death from oro-pharyngeal cancer per 100,000 inhabitants in 2004:

 Globally, head and neck cancer accounts for 650,000 new cases of cancer and 330,000 deaths annually on average.
 In 2018, it was the seventh most common cancer worldwide, with 890,000 new cases documented and 450,000 people dying from the disease.
 The risk of developing head and neck cancer increases with age, especially after 50 years.
 Most people who do so are between 50 and 70 years old.

-In North America and Europe, the tumors usually arise from the oral cavity, oropharynx, or larynx, whereas nasopharyngeal cancer is more common in the Mediterranean countries and in the Far East.
+In North America and Europe, the tumors usually arise from the oral cavity, oropharynx, or larynx.
+Nasopharyngeal cancer is more common in the Mediterranean countries and the Far East.
 In Southeast China and Taiwan, head and neck cancer, specifically nasopharyngeal cancer, is the most common cause of death in young men.

 United States

 In the United States, head and neck cancer makes up 3% of all cancer cases (averaging 53,000 new diagnoses per year) and 1.5% of cancer deaths.
 The 2017 worldwide figure cites head and neck cancers as representing 5.3% of all cancers (not including non-melanoma skin cancers).

-Head and neck cancer secondary to chronic alcohol or tobacco use has been steadily declining as less of the population chronically smokes tobacco.
+Head and neck cancer secondary to chronic alcohol or tobacco use has been steadily declining as less of the population chronically smoke tobacco.

 HPV-positive oropharyngeal cancer is rising, particularly in younger people in westernized nations, which is thought to be reflective of changes in oral sexual practices, specifically with regard to the number of oral sexual partners.
 This increase since the 1970s has mostly affected wealthier nations and male populations.
 This is due to evidence suggesting that transmission rates of HPV from women to men are higher than from men to women, as women often have a higher immune response to infection.
 In the United States, the incidence of HPV-positive oropharyngeal cancer has overtaken HPV-positive cervical cancer as the leading HPV related cancer type.